 It’s also important to note that many companies will not accept unsolicited material.
 So, before submitting anything, you’ll need to research the company’s submission policy to see if they accept unsolicited material.

-When signing a submission release, there are a few key parameters that you should consider:
+When signing a submission release, there are some key points you should consider: